 You will need to find a broker that offers OTC trading and open an account with them.

-To short an OTC stock, you will need to enter the order details (including the number of shares you want to sell and the price at which you want to sell them) and submit it.
+To short an OTC stock, you must enter the order details (including the number of shares you want to sell and the price at which you want to sell them) and submit it.
 Once submitted, your order will be matched with a seller interested in buying at that price.

 What Is OTC Markets Group?